sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/index.rst

 Webhooks
 ---------

-The first task as with most other API operations in this guide is to create an entity.
-In this case, to create a Webhook follow the code below:
+To trigger our autoscale actions, we can create a webhook:

 .. include:: samples/create_scaling_webhook.rst

-The next step is to inspect autoscaling Webhook details:
+Then we'll inspect the autoscaling Webhook details:

 .. include:: samples/get_scaling_webhook_details.rst

-Alternatively, you could list all available autoscaling Webhooks in a particular region as follows:
+We could also list all available autoscaling Webhooks in a particular region:

 .. include:: samples/list_scaling_webhooks.rst

-If you want to alter details about an existing Webhook, see code samples below:
+Now we can alter details about the webhook:

 .. include:: samples/update_scaling_webhook.rst

-Finally, to delete an autoscaling Webhook, you can do as suggested in the code samples below:
+Finally, delete the webhook if we don't need it:

 .. include:: samples/delete_scaling_webhook.rst